 Coordination in implementing this Water Shortage Contingency Plan is assured through the activation of the Water Task Force.
 The first task force was formed in 1977.
-This task force would be convened as necessary to address drought conditions or other significant events which could result in a supply shortfall.
-It is composed of representatives of the District and each of its wholesale customers.
-The committee's responsibilities include:
+This task force is convened as necessary to address drought conditions or other significant events which could result in a water supply shortfall.
+The Task Force is comprised of representatives of the District and each of its wholesale customers.
+The Water Tack Force's responsibilities include: